inet-framework/inet/showcases/tsn/timesynchronization/clockdrift/doc/index.rst

 compared to ``switch1`` are different as well, i.e. ``source1``'s clock is early and ``source2``'s clock is late compared to ``switch1``'s.

+.. note:: A `clock time difference to simulation time` chart can be easily produced by plotting the ``timeChanged:vector`` statistic, and applying a linear trend operation with -1 as argument.

 Example: Out-of-Band Synchronization of Clocks
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~